jiejiechai/Movie-Review-Page/README.md

 Navigate to the project directory: cd Movie-Review-Page

-Set up the database: Import the provided SQL file (database.sql) into MySQL.
+Set up the database: Import the provided SQL file (reviews_db.sql) into MySQL.

 Deploy the application: Use a local server like XAMPP or WAMP.